g1879/DrissionPage/README.md

 ***

 - Allows seamless switching between selenium and requests, sharing session.
+- Use POM mode to encapsulate common methods for easy expansion.
 - The two modes provide a unified operation method with consistent user experience.
-- Common methods are encapsulated in units of pages to facilitate PO mode expansion.
 - Humanized operation method of page elements to reduce the workload of page analysis and coding.
-- Save configuration information to file for easy recall.
 - Some common functions (such as click) have been optimized to better meet the actual needs.
 - Easy configuration method to get rid of the cumbersome browser configuration.